j00ml4/joomla-svn-clone/testing/trunk/unittest/README.txt

 which in it's current incarnation serves as a proxy to PHP's error_log() function.
 Its destination and format etc. may be configurable in the future using some yet to be invented JUNITTEST_LOG_* settings.

 Assertion $message format
 -------------------------
 The $message argument avilable for any standard assert-function should be brief.

 If you need to add a line break for whatever reason, use the PHP_EOL constant to do so.
 DON'T use \r, \n, <br /> or any combination thereof.
-Each UnitTest renderer class will transform PHP_EOL into the appropriate "line feed" of the generated format.
-The HTML renderers will use <br /> for instance.
+Each UnitTest renderer class will transform PHP_EOL into the appropriate "line feed" of its output format.
+The HTML renderer for instance will translate this into the '<br />' element.

 Any lenghty instructions or descriptions 'why-things-didn't-work' should go into your Testcase' README file.
 Refer to this file in your failure $message if you can't express the problem in a few words:
-	Error: 4711 bad output - see README_JWhatever
+	Error: 4711 Bad response - see JWhatever_readme.txt

+In `JWhatever_readme.txt` expain what error 4711 means and how the user may help to prevent it, i.e. by installing a database or ftp server ;)

 Testcase structure [WIP]
 ------------------